-The Hawk Hill 2 isn't a featherweight, but it weighs in at a respectable 31.8 pounds.
+The Hawk Hill 2 isn't a featherweight, but it weighs in at a respectable 31 lbs 8 oz.
 The reasonably light weight coupled with its shorter wheelbase, 1,167mm on our size large test model, and shorter reach, 452mm, combine to make this a relatively quick turning ride.
 It handled sharp turns and low-speed technical sections of trail with ease, yet it still felt comfortable at higher speeds until the going got especially rough.
-A slacker, but not super slack, head tube angle of 67.3 degrees helped to keep things moving along as the pitch of the trail steepened or when obstacles came into play.
+A head tube angle of 67.3 degrees helped to keep things moving along as the pitch of the trail steepened or when obstacles came into play.
 The addition of a dropper seat post helped get the saddle down and out of the way, and though we aren't all that familiar with the TranzX dropper that came on the Hawk Hill 2 it worked reliably during testing, although it could get a little finicky if adjusting saddle height carelessly.

 For the same price, the Giant Trance 3 has a beefier build that is capable of riding downhill more aggressively.
 If you really want to get rowdy on the descents, you'll want to spend a little more coin and take a look at our Editor's Choice Award winner, the YT Jeffsy AL Base or the Top Pick Polygon Siskiu T8 with beefier suspension, tires, and slacker geometry numbers.